EV-OD/QuizSync/README.md

 ## ✨ Features

 - **Secure Admin Dashboard**: Google OAuth for admin access, restricted to a specific admin email.
-- **Dynamic Question & User Management**: Easily upload quiz questions and user lists via CSV files.
+- **Dynamic Question & User Management**: Easily upload quiz questions and user lists via CSV files, or add them individually through the UI.
 - **Real-time Quiz Control**: Admins can start, stop, and reset the quiz for all participants simultaneously.
 - **Personalized Quizzes**: Each user is assigned a unique set of questions based on their registered research paper.
 - **Live Leaderboards**: Both a private admin leaderboard and a stunning public-facing leaderboard showcasing the top 5 performers, with real-time updates.